dhy2000/JarPacker/README.md

     JarPacker.jar

 then run `java -jar JarPacker.jar Project` , and you will get a runnable jar file named `Project.jar` beside `JarPacker.jar` .

+## Feature

+This tool can find the only Main class **automatically** and build a java project into a runnable jar file.

 ## Warnings